Our Story

 PRODUCTION & FULFILLMENT EARLY ON

-CATALYST THAT SPARKED OUR GROWTH
+THE CATALYST THAT SPARKED OUR GROWTH

-Instead, we focused on relationships and experiential marketing.
-We wanted to build a lifestyle behind our brand and put a face to the design.
-We utilized email and texting to connect the business to our family and friends.
-We then took advantage of being an early adopter on all social media platforms to connect our brand to influencers and celebrities.
+Guerrilla marketing and tactics were key to Tumbleweed’s growth from 2011-2013.
+Brian and Jeb were very conservative with how they spent money, which led to opting against using paid advertising in those early years.
+Instead, they focused on relationships and experiential marketing.
+Brian and Jeb wanted to build a lifestyle behind the brand and put faces to the designs.
+They utilized email and texting to connect the business to family and friends, and took advantage of being early adopters on all social media platforms, which connected the brand to influencers and celebrities.